obs-gh-craigvitter/observe-data-generator/README.md

 - VPC Flow Logs
 - Corelight DNS Logs

-Additional log types can be added by creating new templates as describe futher down in this readme.
+Additional log types can be added by creating new templates as described futher down in this readme.

-*Important Note*: The Observe Data Generator tool is derived from the humio-ingest-load-test tool that is available at: https://github.com/humio/humio-ingest-load-test.
+**Important Note**: The Observe Data Generator tool is derived from the humio-ingest-load-test tool that is available at: https://github.com/humio/humio-ingest-load-test.
 The code in this project has been modified to remove Humio specific functionality and features not required for the Observe use case.

 ### Requirements for building and running the tool on your local machine ###

-* Java 9 or later
+* Java
 * sbt
 * make

+**Note**: The latest release used OpenJDK Version 20.0.1, SBT Version 1.9.0, GNU Make 3.81 and was built on a MacBook Pro running Ventura 13.4.

 ## Building

-Execute `sbt assembly` or just plain `make`
+Clone the project to your environment and run `make` from the project's root.

 ## Running